-Not everyone needs a CPA and you don’t want to convince people with simple tax situations why they should be paying more.
+Not everyone needs a CPA and you don’t want to target clients with simple tax situations in order to convince them why they should be paying more.
 However, you do want to be working with people with complex situations who need you and know it.

 Your best opportunities for future business may be among your current clients.
 But which clients do you help the most and who has the best potential?
 After examining your clientele you will likely identify commonalities, whether they are retail business owners, real estate developers, manufacturers or self-employed.